|Statistics and Files|

 We reached our starting point and put on the boots and walking clothes in a convenient parking place just onto the Town Head Bridleway in the south of Dufton village.
 It was the perfect spot right at the start of the walk and we were ecstatic for the mist and cloud that had accompanied us on the car journey was now all gone and in its place we had glorious unbroken winter sunshine beaming down from a lovely blue sky.
 We set off eastbound to follow the bridleway past Bow Hall and towards Peeping Hill.
 Walking was carefully done for all the wet on the bridleway had frozen to become a difficult ice track.
 It was cold but dry and bright and much better than a wet drizzly day, that was for sure.

 The first hour was tough going, especially for Lil who soldiered on slowly but surely up onto the higher ground.
 All the way had been uphill for the first two miles with over 350 metres of climbing done before we levelled off at over 500m high just after Peeping Hill.
-Lil dropped to the ground at a cairn just as High Cup Nick came into view.
+Lil dropped to the ground at a cairn just as High Cup Nick and the resulting gorge came into view.
 She was jiggered, Dave and I were challenged too.
 The stiff climb up to higher ground had immense benefits though for the views to hills such as Dufton Pike and Murton Pike were tremendous.
 Note - I kept looking at the Pikes noting how similar they are shaped and how I must climb to the top of them both soon!

-We had levelled off now and the walk along the northern edge of High Cup Nick was undulating, little climbs and little descents with no appreciable effort required.
+We had levelled off now and the walk along the northern edge of High Cup was undulating, little climbs and little descents with no appreciable effort required.
 Just as well, Christmas had taken its toll on the stamina levels.
 Lil took some time out to walk over to some ponies and chat with them.
 They were very friendly, most accommodating to her and a distraction from the efforts she had taken and more so those that were to come.
-It was at High Cupgill Head that a rocky descent had to be negotiated if we were to bottom into High Cup Gill.
+It was at High Cupgill Head that a rocky descent had to be negotiated if we were to bottom to High Cup Beck.
 That was our way back.

 High Cupgill Head is an iconic place, the root cause of the deep fissure that is High Cup Gill and I could only imagine what it must have been like in more dramatic geological times.
 Boulders were strewn all from High Cupgill Head into High Cup Gill and we had to gingerly negotiate our way through the strewn boulder field to the bottom of the chasm.
 Dave led the way, a man renewed in walking vigour following recent running repairs to his frame and I followed while not forging too far from Lil who found the descent arduous.
 "Why do you always make it difficult" she exclaimed.
 "Not my intention" I replied, hoping for a smile.
 Only at the bottom of the boulder obstacle course did I get one.
 After the strenuous effort of descent we paused for a lunch break.